Elizabeth Moir: Career

-In 1982, she came to Sri Lanka, with her husband, Kesang Tenduf-La, and three children, Tashi, Sonam and Chhimi, and founded the Colombo International School.
+In 1982, she came to Sri Lanka, with her husband, Kesang Tenduf-La, and three children, and set up the Colombo International School.
 Using the British curriculum and offering London O and A Level examinations, its main clientele was Sri Lankan parents who would otherwise have sent their children overseas to be educated.
-The fees were very modest and the doors were opened once again for Sri Lankan students to have a first-class English medium education.
-The school also managed to get the British Examination Departments to set O and A Level Sinhala examinations.
-During the unrest of the late 1980s, CIS continued to operate, with classes being held in different homes.

-In 1990, Mrs Moir was requested by President Premadasa to run a multimedia English language programme on television and radio to give the rural people an equal opportunity to learn the English language that their counterparts in the towns enjoyed.
+In 1990, Moir was asked by President Premadasa to run a multimedia English language programme on television and radio to give the rural people an equal opportunity to learn the English language that their counterparts in the towns enjoyed.
 She invited Barbara Goldsmith, a former Head of BBC English, to work with her.
 Her team bought the English language programme Follow Me from the BBC and used this with introductions in Sinhala and Tamil on the state radio and television at prime time.
 They had 80 language centres across the country from Jaffna in the North to Matara in the South, and held written and spoken English examinations set by the University of Warwick.

-She then moved on to found the British School in Colombo in 1994.
-She put together a group of trustees that included Lord Jack Butterworth, the first Vice Chancellor of Warwick University, Sir Frank Layfield QR and Dr Alistair Smith, the Overseas Representative of Aberdeen University.
+She then moved on to set up the British School in Colombo in 1994.

 Mrs Moir started the Elizabeth Moir School in 1996.
-The school was quoted in The Daily Telegraph as having the third best IGCSE results outside of the UK in 2012.